Meet Peggy Loo, PhD

 Education & Professional Training

 Peggy Loo, PhD is the Founder and Clinical Director of Manhattan Therapy Collective.
 Dr. Loo earned a PhD and a master’s degree from Columbia University in counseling psychology, where she trained with leaders in the field of multicultural psychology.
 She also completed her bachelor’s degree in clinical psychology from the University of Illinois, and is a Midwestern transplant to NYC.
 In addition to being well versed in trauma-focused therapies and Cognitive Behavioral Therapy, she incorporates mindfulness, neuroscience, and active teaching about how mental health works in session.
-Dr. Loo is a certified perinatal mental health professional (PMH-C) through Postpartum Support International and completed additional trauma training from the Embody Lab and the Trauma Research Foundation.
+Dr. Loo is a certified perinatal mental health professional (PMH-C) through Postpartum Support International and completed additional trauma training from the Embody Lab, the Trauma Research Foundation, and the The Center for Excellence in EMDR Therapy.